jjfroehlich/awesome-life-science-resources/README.md

 # Awesome Life Science Resources [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 > An “awesome”-style, curated list of resources for graduate students, postdocs, and group leaders in the life sciences.
+This can be improved so please [contribute](contributing.md).